 - New Zealand Government: Quarantine-free travel

 Learn more about entering NSW from New Zealand.

 COVID-19 virus fragments detected in NSW sewage

 The NSW Sewage Surveillance Program tests untreated sewage for fragments of the COVID-19 (SARSCoV- 2) virus at sewage treatment plant locations across NSW.

-The latest update on active cases, new cases and testing numbers.
+The latest update on active cases, new cases, testing and vaccination numbers.

 Map of NSW COVID-19 positive cases